 Sacrificial zinc anodes are installed on the inboard engines' freshwater cooling system, outdrives and on the transom.
-The transom zinc is connected to the bonding system and protects the trim tab hinges, metal thru-hull fittings and other underwater hardware that is bonded.
-Additional zinc anodes should be installed on the trim tab planes if the boat is to be left in the water.
+The transom zinc is connected to the bonding system and protects the metal thru-hull fittings and other underwater hardware that is bonded.